Three cities, three key midweek derbies

 Last updated on .From the section Scottish Premiership

-With renowned Wales midfielder Aaron Ramsey's move to Rangers having brought a breathtaking climax to transfer deadline day, which Scottish Premiership derby protagonists are going to be celebrating a belated happy new year?
+Having grabbed the world's attention with superstar Wales midfielder Aaron Ramsey's move to Rangers in a breathtaking climax to transfer deadline day, the focus now turns to which Scottish Premiership derby protagonists will be celebrating a belated happy new year.

 The stakes as the city rivals in Glasgow, Edinburgh and Dundee prepare to do midweek battle have risen considerably since this round of fixtures was originally scheduled for 2 January.

-Postponed because of Covid-19 attendance restrictions, five games on Tuesday, followed by the Old Firm showdown on Wednesday, are poised to provide returning fans with a nerve-shredding treat.
+Postponed because of Covid-19 attendance restrictions, five games on Tuesday, followed by the Old Firm meeting on Wednesday, are poised to provide returning fans with a nerve-shredding treat.

 Pendulum swinging Celtic's way?

-There's no such thing as a meaningless Old Firm derby, but this one could be the most significant in many a year.
+There is no such thing as a meaningless Old Firm derby, but this one could be the most significant in many a year.

 After beating St Mirren 2-0 on Boxing Day in what was the final game before the Premiership's winter break was brought forward, Rangers manager Giovanni van Bronckhorst said his reigning champions were "in the place they want to be".